ilkilab/agorakube/README.md

 ## How to give feedback

-Every feedback is very welcome via the
+All feedback is welcome via the
 [GitHub site](https://github.com/ilkilabs/agorakube)
 as issues or pull (merge) requests.